China : Safety by CityChina - safety as a country

 OVERALL RISK : MEDIUM

 In terms of violent risks, Shanghai is not considered dangerous, unlike many other cosmopolitan cities.
-Police uses modern technology and the city is under constant surveillance in order to stop criminal acts.
-Petty crimes are common, and the minimum attention is enough to prevent tourists become victims of thieves.
+Police use modern technology and the city is under constant surveillance to stop criminal acts.
+Petty crimes are common, and the minimum attention is enough to prevent tourists to become victims of thieves.

 TRANSPORT & TAXIS RISK : MEDIUM

-Unlicensed taxis without a taxi meter are frequent and some of the drivers might get away with your luggage, if you do not ask him to take it out of the trunk before you pay.
+Unlicensed taxis without a taximeter are frequent and some of the drivers might get away with your luggage if you do not ask him to take it out of the trunk before you pay.
 The road conditions are good but the huge amount of traffic results in traffic jams.
-Traffic accidents are common, and the most injuries involve motor bikes and bicycle riders being struck by cars.
+Traffic accidents are common, and most injuries involve motorbikes and bicycle riders being struck by cars.
 In case the foreigner is involved in the accident, he/she is often declared responsible for that.